 Appendix cancer is sometimes called appendiceal cancer.
 It occurs when healthy cells become abnormal and grow rapidly.
-These cancerous cells become a mass or tumor inside the appendix.
-When the tumor is malignant, it’s considered cancerous.
+These cancerous cells become a mass or tumor inside the appendix, which is often found by accident after surgical removal of the appendix.

-Appendix cancer is considered very rare.
-In the United States, there are about 1.2 cases of appendix cancer per 100,000 people each year, according to a
+Appendix cancer is considered rare.
+In the United States, it affects about one or two people per million people each year, according to the

-There are different classifications of appendix cancers that aren’t well-defined.
-The lack of well-defined classifications is due to the rarity of this type of cancer, which limits the amount of research.
+There are several classifications of appendix cancers, but they’re not well defined.
+That’s due to the rarity of this type of cancer, which limits the amount of research.